BobRak/OpenHAB-cm11a/org.openhab.binding.cm11a/README.md

 # Cm11a (X10 controller) Binding
 The cm11a is a serial computer interface that allows the computer control attached X10 modules.
-See the Hardware section below for a further description of the cm11a
+See the Hardware section below for a further description of the cm11a.
+This is implemented as an OpenHAB 2 binding.

 ##Credit
 This binding is made possible because of the previous work done by "Anthony Green".
 His work can be seen at: <https://github.com/engineergreen/openhab/tree/cm11a-binding/bundles/binding/org.openhab.binding.cm11a>